This Azure tutorial will discuss how to change user ID and password for Azure SQL Server Database using Azure Portal, PowerShell, and Azure CLI.

 - Log in to the Azure Portal (https://portal.azure.com/).

-- Once, you have logged in to the Azure Portal, search for SQL Server, and then click on the search result SQL Server.
+- Once you have logged in to the Azure Portal, search for SQL Server and click on the search result SQL Server.

 4. On the overview tab of your SQL server database page, click on the Reset password button as highlighted below.